danschlz/danschulz.github.io/books.md

 **Essays** <a name="essays"></a>
 - Rilke, _Letters to a Young Poet_
+- Hickey, _Air Guitar: Essays on Art and Democracy_
 - Wallace, _Consider the Lobster_
 - Didion, _Slouching Towards Bethlehem_
 - Houellebecq, _H.
 P. Lovecraft: Against the World, Against Life_
 - Tolstoy, _A Confession_
 - Roosevelt, _Citizenship in a Republic_
 - Baldwin, _The Fire Next Time_
+- Wilde, _The Critic as Artist_

 **Investing** <a name="investing"></a>
 - Graham, _The Intelligent Investor_